SophieBree/inventory-app/README.md

 ### Genre Detail
 Simply displays a list of all books in that genre.
 The books' titles are links that bring you to the detail page for that book.

+## Challenges

+This was the first project that I completed that used a backend, so learning how to program with that was an interesting challenge.
+I slowly understood more and more about how everything worked and connected together as I continued with the project, and by the end, I was comfortable enough to implement new features such as authentication and authorisation.